jhallen/joes-sandbox/editor-perf/readme.md

 |vim	  |4.288|
 |atom	  |18|

+Older versions of JOE had trouble with JSON and XML files.
+The issue was that the context display (the part of the status line which shows the name of the current code function you're in) used a bad algorithm.

 ## Rehighlight test

 Time used to load test.xml, split window, jump to end of buffer in other